 One time setup for use in Grid’5000#

-This installs EnOSlib from the latest version (+ some extra libs) in a virtual environment and install a new Jupyter kernel.
+This installs EnOSlib (+ some extra libs) in a virtual environment and install a new Jupyter kernel to be used in all the notebooks

 [ ]: